 If Albertans find ticks on their animals, they should contact their veterinarian.
-Veterinarians can submit ticks found on companion animals or livestock in Alberta year-round, at no cost.
-The results of testing will be reported back to the veterinarian and to the Office of the Chief Provincial Veterinarian.
+Veterinarians can submit ticks found on companion animals or livestock to the Alberta Companion Animal Tick Surveillance Program.

-If a tick is found on a human or in the environment, please refer to Alberta Health's website for health information and how to submit the tick.
+If you find a tick on a human or in the environment, please refer to Lyme disease and tick surveillance for information.

 Due to resources being used to manage and monitor the current COVID-19 pandemic, Alberta Health Services is currently not accepting tick submissions.
 For more information and updates, see Lyme disease and tick surveillance.